 In this picture you see the AUX send level slider and level send meter (which measures POST the send level slider).
-The regular EQ and bus send sections remain above (this picture is a Mixbus32C example with the regular mix bus sends displayed).
+The regular processing and bus send sections (if displayed) remain above (this picture is a Mixbus32C example with the regular mix bus sends displayed).